Juan-Betancourt/VIPhotography/README.md

 # API Credit

-# User Stories: (For visable ad check under file public/style/assets)
+# User Stories: (For visible ad check under file public/style/assets)

 As a user I want to be able to login to the site and see my photos displayed